beancount/docs/docs/importing_external_data.md

 -   They are sometimes the legal names of the business, which often does not reflect the street name of the place you went, for various reasons.
 For example, I recently ate at a restaurant called the “Lucky Bee” in New York, and the memo from the OFX file was “KING BEE”.

--   The names are sometimes abbreviation or contain some crud.
+-   The names are sometimes abbreviated or contain some crud.
 In the previous example, the actual memo was “KING BEE NEW YO”, where “NEW YO” is a truncated location string.

 -   The amount of ugliness is inconsistent between data sources.